Reduce overdraw

 Debug GPU overdraw tool

 The Debug GPU Overdraw tool uses color-coding to show the number of times your app draws each pixel on the screen.
-The higher this count, the more likely it is that overdraw affects your app's performance.
+The higher this count is, the more likely that overdraw affects your app's performance.

 Profile GPU rendering tool

-The Profile GPU Rendering tool displays, as a scrolling histogram, the time each stage of the rendering pipeline takes to display a single frame.
-The Process part of each bar, indicated in orange, shows when the system is swapping buffers; this metric provides important clues about overdraw.
+The Profile GPU Rendering tool displays the time each stage of the rendering pipeline takes to display a single frame as a scrolling histogram.
+The Process part of each bar, indicated in orange, shows when the system is swapping buffers.
+This metric provides important clues about overdraw.

-On less performant GPUs, available fill-rate (the speed at which the GPU can fill the frame buffer) can be quite low.
-As the number of pixels required to draw a frame increases, the GPU may take longer to process new commands, and ask the rest of the system to wait until it can catch up.
-The Process bar shows that this spike happens as the GPU gets overwhelmed trying to draw pixels as fast as possible.
-Issues other than raw numbers of pixels may also cause this metric to spike.
+On less performant GPUs, available fill-rate—the speed at which the GPU can fill the frame buffer—can be low.
+As the number of pixels required to draw a frame increases, the GPU might take longer to process new commands and ask the rest of the system to wait until it can catch up.
+The Process bar shows this spike happens as the GPU gets overwhelmed trying to draw pixels as fast as possible.
+Issues other than raw numbers of pixels might also cause this metric to spike.
 For example, if the Debug GPU Overdraw tool shows heavy overdraw and Process spikes, there's likely an issue with overdraw.

-For more information, see how to profile GPU rendering speed.
+For more information, see Profile GPU rendering speed.

 Fix overdraw

-There are several strategies you can pursue to reduce or eliminate overdraw:
+You can do the following to reduce or eliminate overdraw:

 This section provides information about each of these approaches.

-By default, a layout does not have a background, which means it does not render anything directly by itself.
-When layouts do have backgrounds, however, they may contribute to overdraw.
+By default, a layout doesn't have a background, which means it doesn't render anything directly by itself.
+However, when layouts do have backgrounds, they might contribute to overdraw.

-Removing unnecessary backgrounds is a quick way of improving rendering performance.
-An unnecessary background may never be visible because it's completely covered by everything else the app is drawing on top of that view.
-For example, the system may entirely cover up a parent's background when it draws child views on top of it.
+You can improve rendering performance by removing unnecessary backgrounds.
+An unnecessary background might not be visible because it's completely covered by everything the app is drawing on top of it.
+For example, the system might completely cover a parent's background when it draws child views on top of it.

-To find out why you're overdrawing, walk through the hierarchy in the Layout Inspector tool.
-As you do so, look out for any backgrounds you can eliminate because they are not visible to the user.
-Cases where many containers share a common background color offer another opportunity to eliminate unneeded backgrounds: You can set the window background to the main background color of your app, and leave all of the containers above it with no background values defined.
+To find out why you're overdrawing, look at the hierarchy in the Layout Inspector tool.
+You can look for backgrounds that aren't visible to the user and eliminate them.
+You can eliminate unnecessary backgrounds wherever there are many containers that share a common background color.
+You can set the window background to the main background color of your app and leave all containers above it with no background values defined.

-Modern layouts make it easy to stack and layer views to produce beautiful design.
+Modern layouts help you stack and layer views to produce beautiful design.
 However, doing so can degrade performance by resulting in overdraw, especially in scenarios where each stacked view object is opaque, requiring the drawing of both seen and unseen pixels to the screen.

-If you encounter this sort of issue, you may be able to improve performance by optimizing your view hierarchy to reduce the number of overlapping UI objects.
-For more information about how to accomplish this, see Optimize view hierarchies.
+If you encounter this issue, you might improve performance by optimizing your view hierarchy to reduce the number of overlapping UI objects.
+For more information about how to accomplish this, see Performance and view hierarchies.

 Reduce transparency